luiswirth/bsc-thesis/src/matter/conclusion.typ

 convergence study for the source problem, which confirmed the expected $cal(O)(h)$ convergence rate for the $H(dif)$ error.

-While the core implementation proved successful, the suboptimal $cal(O)(h)$ convergence observed for the $L^2$ error in the source problem highlights an area for improvement, likely related to the approximation strategy used for the load vector.
-Nevertheless, `formoniq` demonstrates the feasibility and benefits of combining the rigorous mathematical framework of intrinsic FEEC with the modern software engineering practices enabled by Rust.
+`formoniq` demonstrates the feasibility and benefits of combining the rigorous mathematical framework of intrinsic FEEC with the modern software engineering practices enabled by Rust.

 == Future Work